leoloso/leoloso.com/src/posts/pop-api-now-fully-supports-graphql.md

 ### Trying out the new GraphQL server in PHP

 Let's play with this brand-new implementation of GraphQL, to make sure it works as expected.
+For this, I have set-up [this WordPress site](https://newapi.getpop.org), and installed in it the GraphQL API for PoP, available [under this endpoint](https://newapi.getpop.org/api/graphql/).

-I have set-up [this WordPress site](https://newapi.getpop.org), and installed in it the GraphQL API for PoP, available [under this endpoint](https://newapi.getpop.org/api/graphql/).
 The GraphiQL clients below contain queries to demonstrate the [GraphQL features](https://graphql.org/learn/queries/).
-To execute the query and see the results, press on the round button (with alt text "Execute query (Ctrl-Enter)").
+Click the round button (with alt text "Execute query (Ctrl-Enter)") to execute the query and see the results, and you can also edit the query and the variables and run it again.

-Alternatively, you can access the GraphiQL client under [https://newapi.getpop.org/graphiql/](https://newapi.getpop.org/graphiql/).
+Alternatively, you can access the website's own GraphiQL client [here](https://newapi.getpop.org/graphiql/).

 > *Note:* there are no docs and no information hinting yet, because I still need to support field `"__schema"` (see section below).